NeuroLaunch/MATLAB_MotorTracking/README.md

 This program was written by Steven Bierer at the University of Washington in 2011.
 Please contact him at neurolaunch@gmail.com if you intend to use the software, modified or not.

-Presented data or analysis made using the software should reference the following journal article: Weir-Mayta P, Spencer KA, Bierer SM, Daliri A, et al.  Investigation of Feedback Schedules on Speech Motor Learning in Older Adults.
+Data, published or presented, that was made using this software should reference the following journal article: Weir-Mayta P, Spencer KA, Bierer SM, Daliri A, et al.  Investigation of Feedback Schedules on Speech Motor Learning in Older Adults.
 International Journal of Aging Research.
 2019. (https://escipub.com/ijoar-2019-03-2006/)